fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 ## 9. Troubleshooting Details

 - TPM Authorization Failure while Running tpm2-tools Command.<br />
   Clear TPM from the BIOS.
-To run the TPM-based FDO implementation, the TPM on the device should not be owned.
+To run the TPM enabled FDO Client SDK implementation, the TPM on the device should not be owned.
   To reset the TPM, go to your device BIOS and clear the TPM.
 To find the location of the option in the BIOS of your device, refer to your device manual.